Default S3 method

 Details

-If the input is a matrix or data frame and argument by
+If the input is a matrix or data frame and argument by is specified,

 the function returns a list of euler diagrams.